-If several weeks ago you noticed that Bushwick, of all places, had seemed to have become just a shade more Ashkenazi – and, just maybe, French-Canadian – know that your mind is sound, that there was a good reason for that impression: just half a block from Maria Hernandez Park, a branch of the well-regarded citywide bagel chain Black Seed had opened its doors.
-Known primarily for a flagship product that splices together the disparate – and often mutually antagonistic – baking styles of Montreal and New York, the enterprise is helmed by chef and partner Dianna Daoheung, who has been nominated twice for a James Beard “Best Baker” award thanks to her work directing what are now seven Black Seed shops scattered around Manhattan and Brooklyn.
+If several weeks ago you noticed that Bushwick, of all places, seemed to have become just a shade more Ashkenazi—and, just maybe, French-Canadian—know that your mind is sound, that there was a good reason for that impression: just half a block from Maria Hernandez Park, a branch of the citywide bagel chain Black Seed opened its doors to the public.
+Known primarily for a flagship product that splices together the disparate—and often mutually antagonistic—baking styles of Montreal and New York, the enterprise is helmed by chef and partner Dianna Daoheung, who has been nominated twice for a James Beard “Best Baker” award thanks to her work directing what are now seven Black Seed shops scattered around Manhattan and Brooklyn.

 As a concept, Black Seed started life in the immediate aftermath of Hurricane Sandy, when Noah Bernamoff and Matt Kliegman, friends and seasoned restaurateurs, would commiserate over beers about, among other things, the demise met by Bernamoff’s Red Hook commissary kitchen at the hands of the 2012 natural disaster, and what they saw as the sorry state of the artisanal bagel industry in New York.
 The two men share a Jewish cultural identity, but Bernamoff is from Montreal, Kliegman from Long Island; therein, it seems safe to assume, lies the genesis of the chain’s splicing together New York and Montreal bagel genes to create a fresh hybrid, one that may be to bagel aficionados what the liger or tigon once were to zoologists, i.e., freakish and unholy.
 To those of us not in the habit of grinding that particular ax, however, the combination seems perfectly reasonable.

-Before Hurricane Sandy, Bernamoff’s Red Hook commissary had helped supply his Boerum Hill deli, Mile End.
+Before Hurricane Sandy, Bernamoff’s Red Hook commissary supplied his Boerum Hill deli, Mile End.
 Among the deli’s employees was chef Daoheung, a Thai American raised in central Florida.

 Following her stint at Mile End, Daoheung spent a year in San Francisco and then returned to New York, where she further sharpened her skill set at bygone Williamsburg restaurant Isa.
 Then, her old boss Bernamoff got in touch.